S.Korea set to curb Google, Apple commission dominance - Up News Info

 Article content

 If the bill gets the committee’s approval, it will be put to a final vote on Wednesday.
-Lawmakers in South Korea have pushed the issue of the commission structure since mid last year.
+Lawmakers in South Korea have pushed the issue of the commission structure since mid-2020.

+In a statement, Apple Inc said the bill “will put users who purchase digital goods from other sources at risk of fraud, undermine their privacy protections, make it difficult to manage their purchases.”

+The iPhone maker said it believes “user trust in App Store purchases will decrease as a result of this proposal — leading to fewer opportunities for the over 482,000 registered developers in Korea who have earned more than KRW8.55 trillion to date with Apple.”

 Both companies have faced global criticism because they require software developers using their app stores to use proprietary in-app payment systems that charge commissions of up to 30% on in-app purchases.